Adaptation: Non-adaptive traits

 Some traits do not appear to be adaptive as they have a neutral or deleterious effect on fitness in the current environment.
 Because genes often have pleiotropic effects, not all traits may be functional: they may be what Stephen Jay Gould and Richard Lewontin called spandrels, features brought about by neighbouring adaptations, on the analogy with the often highly decorated triangular areas between pairs of arches in architecture, which began as functionless features.

 Another possibility is that a trait may have been adaptive at some point in an organism's evolutionary history, but a change in habitats caused what used to be an adaptation to become unnecessary or even maladapted.
 Such adaptations are termed vestigial.
 Many organisms have vestigial organs, which are the remnants of fully functional structures in their ancestors.
 As a result of changes in lifestyle the organs became redundant, and are either not functional or reduced in functionality.
 Since any structure represents some kind of cost to the general economy of the body, an advantage may accrue from their elimination once they are not functional.
 Examples: wisdom teeth in humans; the loss of pigment and functional eyes in cave fauna; the loss of structure in endoparasites.

 Extinction and coextinction

-If a population cannot move or change sufficiently to preserve its long-term viability, then obviously, it will become extinct, at least in that locale.
+If a population cannot move or change sufficiently to preserve its long-term viability, then it will become extinct, at least in that locale.
 The species may or may not survive in other locales.
 Species extinction occurs when the death rate over the entire species exceeds the birth rate for a long enough period for the species to disappear.
 It was an observation of Van Valen that groups of species tend to have a characteristic and fairly regular rate of extinction.

 Just as there is co-adaptation, there is also coextinction, the loss of a species due to the extinction of another with which it is coadapted, as with the extinction of a parasitic insect following the loss of its host, or when a flowering plant loses its pollinator, or when a food chain is disrupted.